 But the fact is – your enthusiasm or lack of it will cause a similar response in the interviewer.
 You can’t expect an interviewer to be enthusiastic about you when you are not.

-So make sure you take all steps to light your fire and avoid interview bloopers.
+So make sure you take all steps to light your fire and avoid yet another common job interview blooper.